RWBY: Ice Queendom: Production and release

 Pre-production on the series started a few years prior to the announcement of the project, with series writer Miles Luna, as well as other members of the RWBY production team, visited Good Smile Company and animation studios Shaft and Trigger as early as 2018.
 Original character designer Huke and animation concept writer Gen Urobuchi were initially contacted to conceptualize the project prior to the director and main writer.
 After Huke had created the concept designs for the series and Urobuchi had conceptualized the main narrative for the series, Suzuki was brought on board for the project; Suzuki's initial thoughts on Urobuchi's story was that it was "wonderful"; however, as Urobuchi wasn't on the project as the series' writer, Suzuki and members of the production team needed to find a separate writer to finalize Urobuchi's drafts.
 Ubukata was among the writers whom the team considered contacting, and since Suzuki had worked with Ubukata on Fafner in the Azure and Heroic Age, he was chosen as the series composition and screenplay writer.
 Urobuchi, Suzuki, and Ubukata were all present during script meetings for the series, and Ubukata (whose main role was to organize Urobuchi's concepts into a singular, coherent narrative) stated that he would add bits of his own creative ideas whenever he could while the latter half of the project had ideas escalated from its initial plans.
 Suzuki stated that he focused on visual directing, while he left the narrative elements to Ubukata.

 Suzuki and Ubukata have commented that the cultural differences between Japanese and American productions was interesting due to different focuses from each respective culture in their narrative writing.
 For example, the themes of discrimination and racial prejudice were brought up between the two of them in reference to characters Weiss Schnee and Blake Belladona, the former of which holds racial prejudices and the latter of which is the victim of discrimination.
 As Japanese productions usually do not have a main character who is outright discriminated against, racial issues are usually not a big thematic subject.
 Ubukata referred to writing the series and consciously keeping the themes of racism and discrimination as a new experience for him.

-In July 2022, the series was described as "continuity-adjacent" with opening episodes pulling from the first two seasons of RWBY and then launching into a new story set between the second and third seasons of RWBY but diverting "off the core timeline".
+In July 2022, the series was described as "continuity-adjacent" with the first three episodes pulling from RWBY Volume 1 and then launching into a new story set between the first and second volumes (seasons) of RWBY but diverting "off the core timeline".
 The series received a 12 episode order and will be released in Blu-Ray and DVD forms.
 The Blu-Ray and DVD release, dubbed the "Final Cut" (ファイナル・カット), was originally scheduled for release in January 2023, but was delayed to July 2023 to give the staff time to polish the animation and include new sequences, such as a newly animated opening.
 The "Final Cut" version also premiered on television in April 2023 as a special rebroadcast.